Smart Meters: For people who want to reduce their energy bill today

 Millions of smart meters are being installed on homes across California.
 Mandated by the California Public Utilities Commission (CPUC), all investor owned utilities (IOU) including Southern California Edison (SCE), Pacific Gas & Electric (PG&E), and San Diego Gas & Electric (SDG&E) are installing smart meters at residential and business customer properties.
 Smart meters are the residential point of information collection for the smart grid.
 They will connect your home to smart grid in much the same way a cable or DSL modem connects your home to the internet.

-While most homeowners are familiar with the installation of smart meters on their homes, many are seeking more information about the smart meters’ impact on their electric bills and their ability to lower or control their electricity costs with solar in this new “smart grid” enabled world.
+Most homeowners are familiar with smart meters.
+However, many are seeking more information about it's impact on their electric bills and their ability to lower or control their electricity costs with solar in this new “smart grid” enabled world.

 1. Definition of a smart meter